BoramJeong/shiny/README.md

-# shiny
+# shiny project
-shiny project about option and stock
+Project about option and stock.
+Get your optimal portfolio.